Darxo/Hardened/README.md

 - **Nimble** is completely reworked: It now always provides a 60% Hitpoint damage reduction but no longer reduces your armor damage taken.
 It now increases your armor damage taken by a percentage equal to your combined helmet and armor weight
 - **Poise** is now called **Flexible** and is completely reworked: It now reduces damage which ignores Armor by 60%.
 This is reduced by 1% for each combined helmet and body armor weight.
 It also reduces your armor damage taken by a percentage equal to 40% of your current Initiative (up to a maximum of 40%)
 - **Nimble** and **Flexible** (formerly Poise) no longer exclude each other from being picked, after one of them is learned
+- **Fencer** no longer grants +10 chance to hit or 20% less fatigue cost.
+It now causes your fencing swords to lose 50% less durability.
 - **Flail Spinner** now has a 100% chance to procc (up from 50%) but will only target a random different valid enemy.
 - Rework **Formidable Approach** to only work for Two-Handed weapons.
 It now grant 15 Melee Skill instead of Reach but only triggers when you are the one moving next to an enemy.
 When your maximum Hitpoints are higher than those of your opponent, it removes confident from them.
 - **Inspiring Presence** no longer requires a banner.
 It is only active for the brother with the highest resolve among all brothers with that perk and only affects brothers with less resolve than the Leader.
 It now proccs on Round-Start instead of Turn-Start.